The Treaty of Guadalupe-Hidalgo resulted in which of the following?

 Study for the AMSCO AP United States History Exam.
 Dive into flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-The Treaty of Guadalupe-Hidalgo, signed in 1848, concluded the Mexican-American War and had significant implications for both the United States and Mexico.
-One of the primary outcomes of the treaty was a substantial loss of land for Mexico, amounting to about half of its territory.
-This included present-day California, Nevada, Utah, Arizona, and parts of Colorado and New Mexico, fundamentally altering the map of North America.
+The Treaty of Guadalupe-Hidalgo, signed in 1848, marked the end of the Mexican-American War and had significant consequences for both Mexico and the United States.
+One of the most critical outcomes of the treaty was the substantial loss of land for Mexico.
+Under the terms of the treaty, Mexico ceded approximately half of its territory to the United States, which included present-day California, Nevada, Utah, Arizona, and parts of Colorado and New Mexico.

 Subscribe